What Is the Difference Between Co-Borrowers And A Guarantor

-As a guarantor you are signatory the loan.
-However, the lender will pursue you for payment in the event primary borrower defaults on the loan.
+As a guarantor you are signatory to the loan.
+However, the lender will pursue you for payment in the event the primary borrower defaults on the loan.

 A default on a loan is when the primary borrower fails to meet repayments when they are due.
 When a default first occurs most lending institutions will first request payment from the primary borrower.

 If this is not forthcoming, and the primary borrower is unable to meet their repayment obligations, then the lender turns to the guarantor.

 - The borrower has primary responsibility to pay the debt, and the guarantor has secondary responsibility for the debt.

 - All responsibilities of the guarantor can be met without the loan being repaid in full, if the guaranteed amount is paid in the event of discharge of the loan.

 - The amount of the guarantee may be between 20% and 100% of the full value of the loan.